 3. Obsession Comes With An Inbuilt Stress

-In other words, you will be stressed out to make it all perfect and on time.
-Now how can you be obsessed and happy at the same time when obsession comes with stress?
+In other words, you will be stressed out to make your project all perfect and right on time.
+But how can you be obsessed and happy at the same time when obsession comes with stress?
 You can’t find your true happiness when you are obsessed with your goals.

 Here’s how you can learn to easily cope with stress in your life: 10 Most Effective Strategies To Beat Stress.